hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 </details>

-#### Commands
+### Commands

-A set of commands is available to each event handler, implementing the idea of [REP 80](https://github.com/red/REP/issues/80) ).
-Compared to *View actors*, there's no risk of accidentally returning something we didn't want to and wreaking havoc upon the whole program and then making it freeze.
+A set of commands is available to each event handler, implementing the idea of [REP 80](https://github.com/red/REP/issues/80).
+Compared to View actors, there's no risk of accidentally returning something we didn't want to and wreaking havoc upon the whole program and then making it freeze.

 | command | returned value | description |
 |-|-|-|